Lawton255/Android-Loan-Application-Project/README.md

 1. Android (Java)
 2. Firebase Database (For data storage)

-NB: The app will run in Android version4.1 and above
+NB: The app will run on Android version4.1 and above